Punktum-dk/epp-service-specification/README.md

 <a name="create-host-request-with-request-to-registrant-of-host-domain-name"></a>
 ### create host request, with request to registrant of host domain name

+Request to create a host object, where the authenticated use is not the registrant of the domain name naming the host object, hence requiring offline evaluation.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <epp xmlns="urn:ietf:params:xml:ns:epp-1.0">